 W e t a l k f o r t h e a n i m a l s .

 AAWV's first accomplishment came well before the group began.
-As a quickly formed group called Unchain Berkeley County, members of what eventually became AAWV obtained signatures on petitions destined for the Berkeley County Commission, which were presented during a hearing on the county's tethering ordinance.
+As a quickly formed group called Unchain Berkeley County, members of what eventually became AAWV obtained signatures on petitions destined for the Berkeley County Commission, which were presented at a hearing on the county's tethering ordinance.
 Following that successful campaign, AAWV was formed.

 In May 2011, AAWV members supported Berkeley County Animal Control following a seizure of 110 animals, including parrots, dogs, and cats.Some of these animals were surrendered to Animal Control and have been placed for adoption or transferred to rescue groups.